 What Should You Do To Fix The Code P0113?

 Start your repairs by clearing the codes and taking a test drive, replicating the conditions in which the error initially occurred.
 In some instances, the minor repairs made during diagnosis are enough to clear this code.
 Do the same between steps of the repair to ensure you’re not doing unnecessary work.

 - Replace the IAT sensor if it failed any of the diagnostic tests above.

 - Replace the wiring around the IAT sensor, even if you don’t see any damage.
 Internal corrosion can be invisible to the naked eye.

-- If none of these repairs clear the code, you may have a more serious issue with your engine control module or PCM.
+- If none of these repairs clear the code, you may have a more severe issue with your engine control module or PCM.
 Take your vehicle to a mechanic for further diagnosis.

 Tips To Avoid P0113 In The Future

-More often than not, P0113 is trigged by a short in the harness and wiring of the IAT sensor.
+More often than not, P0113 is triggered by a short in the harness and wiring of the IAT sensor.
 The best way to prevent shorts is to make sure all wires are securely connected.
-Also check that they’re not touching any parts of the engine that could cause damage and corrosion.
+Also, check that they’re not touching any parts of the engine that could cause damage and corrosion.